Frequently Asked Questions

-Q: Am I eligible to apply for the spring 2016 BSN program?
+Q: Am I eligible to apply for the next application cycle?

 A: Please refer to the Admission Process page.
 You may apply if you meet the following requirements:

 - received acceptance to the university as a pre-nursing student;

-- completed prerequisites or will complete them by August 31, 2015;
+- completed prerequisites or will complete them by the stated deadline;

 - have a minimum cumulative GPA of 2.7 at the end of the Spring semester

 Q: I have some questions about the application.
 What should I do?

 A: Every application period we offer the BSN Applicant Workshop to assist students with the completion of the application process, review the timeline and discuss interview format.
 Please check the Important Dates page to see when these workshops will be held.

 Q: What can I do to better my chances of getting in?